-Section 2 of this bill authorizes a county clerk to establish, with the approval of the board of county commissioners, one or more polling places in the county where any person entitled to vote in the county by personal appearance may do so on the day of a primary or general election.
-Section 3 of this bill requires: (1) each board of county commissioners to provide criteria to be used for selecting such a polling place; and (2) that each such polling place be approved by the board of county commissioners.
-Section 4 of this bill requires, with limited exception, the county clerk to publicize the location of any such polling place.
-Section 5 of this bill requires the county clerk to prepare a roster of eligible voters for any such polling place.
+Section 2 of this bill authorizes a county clerk to establish.
+It with the approval of the board of county commissioners.
+If one or more polling places in the county where any person entitled to vote in the county by personal appearance may do so on the day of a primary or general election.
+[Section 3 of this bill requires: (1) each board of county commissioners to provide criteria to be used for selecting such a polling place; and (2) that each such polling place be approved by the board of county commissioners.
+Section If any such polling place is established: (1) section 4 of this bill requires, with limited exception, the county clerk to publicize the location of any such polling place.
 Section 6 of this bill sets forth the procedure for a person to vote in person at any such polling place.
-Sections 19, 21-23, 25, 27, 29, 66 and 67 of this bill make conforming changes.
-Sections 72-76 of this bill set forth corresponding provisions authorizing city clerks to establish polling places where any person who is entitled to vote in the city by personal appearance may do so on the day of a primary city or general city election.
-Sections 78-83 and 89 of this bill make conforming changes.
+Section 6 of this bill sets forth the procedure for a person to vote in person at any such polling place.
+Sections 19, 21-23, 25, 26, 27, 29, 62.5, 63, 66 and 67 of this bill make conforming changes.
+Sections [72-76] 72, 74, 75 and 76 of this bill set forth corresponding provisions authorizing city clerks to establish polling places where any person who is entitled to vote in the city by personal appearance may do so on the day of a primary city or general city election.
+Sections [78-82] 62.5, 78-82, 86, 87 and 89 of this bill make conforming changes.

-Under existing law, voter registration for any primary, primary city, general or general city election closes on the third Tuesday before the election.
-Unless otherwise specified, registration for a recall or special election closes on the third Saturday before the election.
-(NRS 293.560, 293C.527) Sections 61.6 and 85.5 of this bill extend the period in which a person may register to vote for a primary, primary city, general or general city election to the Friday preceding the election.
+Under existing law, voter registration for any primary, primary city, general or general city election eloses on the third Tuesday before the election.
+Unless otherwise specified, registration for a recall or special election eloses on the third Saturday before the election.
+NRS 292-560, 293C-527) Sections 61.6 and 85.5 of this bill extend the period in which a person may register to vote for a primary, primary city, general city election to the Triday preceding the election.
 Sections 61.6 and 85.5 also extend the period in which a person may register to vote for recall and special elections until the fourth day before the election unless otherwise provided by specific law.
 Sections 26.4, 61.3, 63.5 and 82.4 of this bill make conforming changes.

-Sections 6.5 and 76.5 of this bill authorize an elector to register to vote for a primary, primary city, general or general city election on the day of the election at certain polling places designated by the county or city clerk as a site for registering to vote on election day.
+Sections 6.5 and 76.5 of this bill authorize an elector to register to vote for a primary, primary city, general or general city election on the day of the election at certain polling places designated by the county or city clerk as a cite for registering to vote on election day.
 To register to vote, an elector must appear at such a site, complete an application to register to vote and provide proof of his or her identity and residence.
 Upon completion of the application, the elector is deemed registered to vote and may vote in that election only at the polling place at which he or she registered to vote.
-Sections 19, 21, 26,2 and 82.2 of this bill make conforming changes.
+Sections 19, 21, 26.2 and 82.2 of this bill make conforming changes.